forcedotcom/source-deploy-retrieve/HANDBOOK.md

 Now, for all the optional properties which define how the metadata type is converted, where it's stored, and how we can recognize it.

+- `aliasFor` This is used as a redirect, whenever this type is requested, return the value of `aliasFor` instead.
 - `directoryName` The `directoryName` is the name of the directory where components are located in a package.
 Continuing with the `ApexClass` type, this would be `classes`.
-- `suffix` The `suffix` is the suffix of the metadata type file, which is also in the `suffixes` entry in the registry.
-You might be wondering why is this an optional property?
-Well, some types, such as `LightningComponentBundles` and `Documents` don't require a certain suffix, or are a "bundle" type which is made of multiple files and directories.
-For ApexClass, this is `.cls`
-- `strictDirectoryName` The `strictDirectoryName` is a boolean that determines whether components MUST reside in a folder named after the type's `directoryName`
-- `ignoreParsedFullName` This is a boolean that dictates whether to ignore the `fullName` that's parsed from the file path.
-If set to `true` the metadata type's name will be used instead.
-This is set to true for `CustomLabels`
 - `folderContentType` If the type is a folder type, which means it is made up multiple files inside a directory, this is the id of the type it is a container for.
 For `<x>Folder` this is set to `<x>`, the `DashboardFolder` type has `folderContentType` set to `Dashboard`
 - `folderType` If the type is contained in folders, the id of the type that contains it.
 This is like the inverse of `folderContentType` the `Dashboard` metadata type has `folderType` set to `DashboardFolder`
 - `ignoreParentName` This boolean, when set to `true` will ignore the parent's name when constructing this type's `fullName`.
 This is only set on the `CustomLabel` type, the child of `CustomLabels`.
-- `xmlElementName` This is the XML element name for the type in the xml file used for constructing child components.
+- `ignoreParsedFullName` This is a boolean that dictates whether to ignore the `fullName` (see [Component Resolution](#component-resolution) for a detailed breakdown of the `fullName` attribute) that's parsed from the file path.
+If set to `true` the metadata type's name will be used instead.
+This is set to true for `CustomLabels`
+- `isAddressable` this is a boolean that determines if a metadata type is supported by the Metadata API and if it should be written to a manifest, this is used for `CustomFieldTranslation`.
 - `legacySuffix` When converting/deploying source, this will update the suffix in the output or temporary directory (metadata format) Use this, along with additional suffix keys in the registry, to support incorrect suffixes from existing code. `CustomPageWebLinks` used to use the `.custompageweblink` suffix, now they use `.weblink` this property was added to maintain existing projects functionality
-- `uniqueIdElements` This is the xml attribute that acts as the unique identifier when parsing the xml, usually `fullName`
-- `isAddressable` this is a boolean that determines if a metadata type is supported by the Metadata API and if it should be written to a manifest, this is used for `CustomFieldTranslation`.
+- `strictDirectoryName` The `strictDirectoryName` is a boolean that determines whether components MUST reside in a folder named after the type's `directoryName`
-- `unaddressableWithoutParent` This applies to child types, and if `true` will require the parent type to be included when deploying/retrieving the child type
+- `suffix` The `suffix` is the suffix of the metadata type file, which is also in the `suffixes` entry in the registry.
+You might be wondering why is this an optional property?
+Well, some types, such as `LightningComponentBundles` and `Documents` don't require a certain suffix, or are a "bundle" type which is made of multiple files and directories.
+For ApexClass, this is `.cls`
+- `supportsPartialDelete` this boolean indicates whether or not partial pieces of metadata can be deleted.
+Imagine bundle types removing some, but not all of their components
 - `supportsWildcardAndName` This boolean determines whether or not a type can be referred to by both the `*` and by name in a manifest.
 This is `true` for both `CustomObject` and `DigitalExperienceBundle`
-- `supportsPartialDelete` this boolean indicates whether or not partial pieces of metadata can be deleted.
-Imagine bundle types removing some, but not all of their components
-- `aliasFor` This is used as a redirect, whenever this type is requested, return the value of `aliasFor` instead.
+- `unaddressableWithoutParent` This applies to child types, and if `true` will require the parent type to be included when deploying/retrieving the child type
+- `uniqueIdElements` This is the xml attribute that acts as the unique identifier when parsing the xml, usually `fullName`
+- `xmlElementName` This is the XML element name for the type in the xml file used for constructing child components.

 ### The registry object